Welcome to eBUS Adapter Shield v5!

 RPI+Adapter Front

-By using the easi> interface, the host connection is set to Raspberry Pi.
+By using the easi> interface, the host connection needs to be set to Raspberry Pi.
 The firmware also detects this itself when booting and already configures the adapter accordingly.

 For Raspberry Pi 5, an additional note must be taken into account for older adapters.